 Principles and practices of supervision, program development, project planning, management methods and procedures.

-Operation, policies and procedures of a county planning department.
+Operation, policies, and procedures of a county planning department or assigned unit.

 Planning related software applications.